fhircast/sandbox.js/README.md

   Navigate the browser to http://localhost:5001/client.

   ![dotnetClient](/images/dotnetClient.png)
   Fill in the entries as shown in the picture above.
-Nte that 'Hub url' is pointing to port 3000 and make sure that 'Topic' as the chosen session id at the end.
+Note that 'Hub url' is pointing to port 3000 and make sure that 'Topic' has the chosen session id (subscription topic) at the end.

   Click the 'Subscribe' button.